Skip to content

 The Fetch class offers robust webpage content extraction:

-• Five-Stage Strategy Chain: Cloudflare Content Negotiation → Readability extraction → Soup parsing → CDP Browser Rendering → Jina Reader API
+• Multi-Stage Strategy Chain: Cloudflare Content Negotiation → Readability extraction → Soup parsing → VeilRender remote browser → CDP Browser Rendering → Jina Reader API

 • Content Quality Evaluation: Detects SPA shell pages and insufficient content, triggering automatic fallback